 Who We Are

-The Cayman Islands Equestrian Federation is a non-profit volunteer organization that governs all equestrian-related sports in the Cayman Islands.
+The Cayman Islands Equestrian Federation is a non-profit all-volunteer organization that is the national governing body for all equestrian-related sports in the Cayman Islands.
 Founded in 1997, the CIEF produces a series of equestrian competitions, arranges training opportunities with professionals from oversesas, supports Cayman’s participation in international equestrian sporting events and works with the governement to prevent the abuse of horses on the island.
 Through both corporate and volunteer support, the CIEF has been able to grow participation in and the competitive level of equestrian sports in the Cayman Islands.
 The Federation aims to educate, organize and support those interested in equestrian activities as well as to encourage fun and good sportsmanship not just among horse owners but the community as a whole.

 The CIEF is an active member of the Federation Equestrian International (FEI – Group IV) and the Cayman Islands Olympic Committee (CIOC) and agrees to abide by the FEI code of ethics and Olympic Charter.
-In addition the CIEF is an active member of the Caribbean Equestrian Association (CEA).
+In addition the CIEF is an active member of the Caribbean Equestrian Association (CEA) and the Pan American Equestrian Confederation (PAEC).

 What We Do